omarkmu/krdict.py/docs/examples.md

    body: The entire length of the human or animal body from the head to the feet, or its state.
 ```
 ---
-## 11. Fetch Words in Meaning Category
+## 11. Fetch Words in Subject Category

 Fetches words in the 인사하기 subject category
 using the [`fetch_subject_category_words`](scraper.md#fetch_subject_category_words) function.